M.I.T. DEPARTMENT OF EECS

 |6.033 - Computer System Engineering||Buffer Overrun Hands-On Assignment|

 Complete the following hands-on assignment.
-Do the activities described, and submit your solutions using the online submission site by 11:59p.
+Do the activities described, and submit your solutions using Gradescope by 11:59p.

 You should perform this hands-on using a Linux-based machine

 If you have trouble on a 64-bit Ubuntu system, installing libc6-dev-i386 may help.

 Open two terminal windows: a top window for running a web server, and a bottom window for exploiting that web server.

 In the top window, download and decompress stack.tgz.